ST2Labs/python-mrlooquer/README.md

-# python-looquer: python library for Mrlooquer
+# python-looquer: Python library for Mrlooquer

 MrLooquers is an IPv6 Intelligence search engine.
 And this is a python library for accessing IPV6 Search Engine.